ekonda/kutana/docs/index.rst

     async def __(msg, ctx):
         await ctx.reply("{}".format(ctx.body or '(/)'), attachments=msg.attachments, disable_mentions=0)

-Handlers for messages receive :class:`kutana.update.Message` and :class:`kutana.context.Context` as arguments.
+Handlers for messages receive :py:class:`kutana.update.Message` and :py:class:`kutana.context.Context` as arguments.
 You can find description of their methods for these classes in Full API.

-You can find descriptions of all possible "on\_" methods for adding your callbacks in :class:`kutana.plugin.Plugin` class.
+You can find descriptions of all possible "on\_" methods for adding your callbacks in :py:class:`kutana.plugin.Plugin` class.

 Order of "on\_" methods
 ^^^^^^^^^^^^^^^^^^^^^^^